Lakewood and Firestone Boulevards

 Downey, California

-Downey, the fiftieth city to be formed in Los Angeles County, was officially incorporated on December 17, 1956.
+Downey, the 50th city to be formed in Los Angeles County, was officially incorporated on December 17, 1956.
 Just east of the new municipality's downtown area, 10 miles southeast of center city Los Angeles, was the intersection of Lakewood and Firestone Boulevards.
 In Los Angeles' pre-freeway days, it was one of the busiest intersections in the world.

 On the northeast corner of the junction was a 63-acre parcel.
 Part of the Jenison Ranch, it was leased for potential development in 1953.
 Construction of a freestanding coffee shop commenced in February 1956, followed a (40,000 square foot) Market Basket grocery and Downey Stonewood Community Bank.
 The supermarket opened for business on February 5, 1958.